Jigsaw (British band)

-Early days
+Career

 Formed as a six-piece in Coventry and Rugby in 1966, Jigsaw's original line-up consisted of Dave "Biffo" Beech (vocals and drums), Clive Scott (keyboards and vocals), Barrie Bernard (bass guitar), Tony Campbell (guitar), Tony Britnell (saxophone) and Kevin "Beppy" Mahon (tenor saxophone).
 Campbell named the band after Manchester nightclub The Jigsaw Club.
 Previously, Campbell, Mahon and Beech had worked together in the Mighty Avengers, Bernard had been a member of Pinkerton's Assorted Colours, and Britnell had worked with the Fortunes.

 Their style initially bore more resemblance to the blues rock than the pop rock they would later become known for.
 In 1967, Beech was replaced on drums by Des Dyer, who also took over lead vocals.
 In 1970, the group was invited to be the backing band for Arthur Conley on his European tour.
 The band accepted, but Mahon declined and soon left the band.
 Britnell departed at some point later, leaving Campbell, Bernard, Scott and Dyer.

 Jigsaw became known for raucous live shows with drum kits set on fire, explosions, fire-eating, and occasional property damage.

 In 1970, they released their debut studio album Letherslade Farm on Philips.
 The album is named after a hideout used by the perpetrators of the Great Train Robbery of 1963.
 The album is a concept album that serves as a satire of the music industry, and loosely tells a tale of a broken-down pop singer, with various "interview" interludes scattered throughout the project.
 The single chosen from the album was keyboardist Clive Scott's arrangement of the Johann Sebastian Bach tune, "Jesu, Joy of Man's Desiring".
 None of these early releases charted.

-Change in musical direction and commercial success

 During the early 1970s, Scott and Dyer, the main songwriters for Jigsaw, had a hit song with "Who Do You Think You Are", recorded by the UK band Candlewick Green in 1974.
 The song was later covered in the U.S. by Bo Donaldson and the Heywoods, this version making the U.S. charts, and again in 1993 by Saint Etienne.
 Later the same year, a Jigsaw version of the song appeared on their 1974 album I've Seen the Film, I've Read the Book, but the record failed to perform, and the band were soon dropped by their recording label, BASF.